MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embedding-components.md

 ---
-title: embeddingComponent namespace
+title: microstrategy.embeddingComponent.environments namespace
-description: embeddingComponent namespace
+description: microstrategy.embeddingComponent.environments namespace
 ---

 This is the entry point of the Native Embedding SDK.